smapiot/piral/docs/specs/feed-api-specification.md

 ## Core API Design

-The core API design includes everything that is necessary to publish pilets to the service handling the pilets or to retrieve them with a client.
+The core API design includes everything necessary to publish pilets to the service handling the pilets or to retrieve them with a client.
 There is no (standardized) additional management (e.g., feature flags) in context with handling the pilets.

 Implementations that are Piral conform must implement at least the core API design.
 Throughout the specification, the officially supported online version of the feed service ([feed.piral.cloud](https://feed.piral.cloud)) is used as a reference example.